paraspell/docs/docs/api/xcmP.md

   <details>
   <summary><b>Errors</b> </summary>

-  - `400`  (Bad request exception) - Returned when parameter 'node' is not provided
+  - `400`  (Bad request exception) - Returned when parameter 'chain' is not provided
   - `400`  (Bad request exception) - Returned when body parameter 'currency' is not provided
   - `500`  (Internal server error) - Returned when an unknown error has occurred.
 In this case please open an issue.